Keeping the Passion in Marriage

 Open communication is when couples feel safe and secure enough to have straight talk with one another without the fear of negative reprisal.
 If you’re unable to have open communication both spouses will become distant and closed to talking to one another.
 This will lead to serious issues in your marriage that may lead to divorce.
 The key to having a successful marriage is open communication.

 Effective communication makes open communication work.
 Effective communication is the skill set to use the correct words to convey your disagreement to another person for their clarity and feedback without escalating the disagreement.
-Effective communicators cause growth in their marriage relationship.
+Effective communicators cause growth in your marriage relationship.

 Use the following principles taken from James 1:19 to help you become an effective communicator: